alchemy-fullstack-js-summer-2018/ripe-banana/README.md

-Mongoose Server
+Ripe Banana
 =====
-This is an end-to-end (E2E) tested HTTP server written using Node and Express, with Mongoose as the database, and tested with Mocha/Chai!
+This is a database of movies with reviews, movie studios, actors, reviews, and reviewers.
+It was written using Mongoose/Node/Express, and tested with Mocha/Chai!

 ## Get Started
 1. Fork and clone the repo.